This post may contain affiliate links. Please read my Disclosure for more info.

 J – Jackfruit

 Jackfruit is a firm favourite in Thailand, Malaysia, India, Sri Lanka, but it’s now more widely available in the UK at oriental supermarkets.
-Not only does it smell deliciously tropical, it tastes good too – a little bit pineapple, a little bit banana.
+Not only does it smell deliciously tropical, but it also tastes good too – a little bit pineapple, a little bit banana.

 An excellent source of complex carbohydrates, these generously-sized fruits can weigh up to 25kg!
-Jackfruit contains vitamin C and A, thiamin, niacin, riboflavin, calcium, potassium, iron, zinc, sodium and folic acid.
+Jackfruit contains vitamin C and A, thiamin, niacin, riboflavin, calcium, potassium, iron, zinc, sodium, and folic acid.